junyang99/Skill_Based_portal/README.md

 ## Method 2: Opening via File Explorer
 1. Navigate to your project folder and locate the `run.bat` file.
 2. Double-click the `run.bat` file.

+# Running the Application on Mac/Linux
+1. Open your preferred terminal.
+2. Navigate to the `Skill_based_portal/utils` directory:
+    - cd path/to/Skill_based_portal/utils
+3. Execute the provided `run_utils.sh` script:
+    - ./run_utils.sh